 This article may contain compensated links.
 Please read disclaimer for more info.

-The Calais to Paris drive takes less than 3 hours but you are on holiday, you want to have fun, and there’s no rush to get to Paris.
+Driving from Calais to Paris is straightforward, but if you are on holiday and want to have fun, there’s no rush to reach the French capital.

 - Finish: Paris